How Much Will it Cost to Start My Family Law Case in Los Angeles?

 One of the first questions people often ask when they seek a divorce lawyer’s assistance is ‘How much will my case cost?’
 Unfortunately, the answer given is often unsatisfactory because it can be vague.

 At the outset of a case, it is difficult to determine an exact dollar amount a person will be charged because all cases are different and each case has qualities that can make the process more or less expensive.
 The typical response to the question ‘How much will my case cost?’ is a frustrating, “It depends.”
 The time spent, the complexity of the case, and experience of your attorney are all factors that affect the final dollar amount for your proceeding.
-If you need information on how much a divorce might cost, call our Los Angeles office today for a free consultation.
+If you need information on how much a divorce might cost, call our Los Angeles office today for a free case evaluation.

 What are Some Definite Costs that Will Appear in My Family Court Case?